qemu/qemu/docs/system/riscv/virt.rst

   SiFive CLINT.
 When not specified, this option is assumed to be "off".
   This option is restricted to the TCG accelerator.

+- acpi=[on|off|auto]

+  When this option is "on" (which is the default), ACPI tables are generated and exposed as firmware tables etc/acpi/rsdp and etc/acpi/tables.

 - aia=[none|aplic|aplic-imsic]

   This option allows selecting interrupt controller defined by the AIA